ottopaulsen/node-red-contrib-power-saver/README.md

 You can configure the following:

-* Maximum number of hours to turn off during a day (24 hours).
 * Maximum number of hours to turn off in a sequence.
 * Minimum hours to turn on immediately after a period when turned off the maximum number of hours that is allowed to be turned off.
 * Minimum amount to save per kWh in order to bother turning it off.
+It is recommended to have some amount here, e.g. 2 cents / 2 øre.
+No point in saving 0.001, is it?
+* Wether to send on/off just after a reschedule is done without waiting until the next scheduled switch.
 * What to do if there is no valid schedule any more (turn on or off).

 ## Integration with MagicMirror